 The deaths of two young men in Ireland have been linked to an online drinking game called "Neknominate".
 The aim of the game is to complete a drinking dare, normally 'necking' a pint of alcohol, posting the video online and then nominating one or two people to do the same.

-The body of Jonny Bryne, 19, was recovered from the River Barrow in county Carlow in Ireland early this morning, the Irish Mirror reports.
-It is believed the teenager had been playing the game before jumping into the river last night.
+The body of Jonny Bryne, 19, was recovered from the River Barrow in county Carlow in Ireland early this morning, It is believed the teenager had been playing the game before jumping into the river last night.

 His death comes just one day after the death of Dublin DJ Ross Cummins, 22, whose body was recovered in a house in Dublin yesterday morning.